A GUIDE TO MUST-SEE ATTRACTIONS

 I was recently in Singapore on a girls vacation and had a magnificent time.
-There is so much to see and do in this fabulous country.
-In my guide here I will outline the most epic sites to explore in Singapore, with details of all the must-see attractions that I’m sure you will love.
-I recommend spending a few days here to do everything in this guide at a comfortable pace.
+There is so much to see and do in this fabulous country, from historic monuments to ultra-modern landmarks that are out of this world.
+In this guide I will outline the most epic sites to explore in Singapore, with details of all the must-see attractions that I’m sure you will love, as much as I did.
+I recommend spending a few days here at least, to do everything in this guide at a comfortable pace.

 First on my list of epic sites is the grand Marina Bay Sands Hotel Casino Resort complex.
 It is huge and you could easily spend a few hours here.
 Guests of the hotel have access to all areas, including the fabulous roof top infinity pool.
 Visitors have access to all the following areas:

 The views from the top of this impressive building are nothing short of spectacular.
 So make your way up to the Marina Bay Sands roof top, called the Sky Park.
 Whether you go to the Observation Deck, restaurant or bar at the top, you must not miss seeing the breathtaking panoramic vista.
 It really has to be enjoyed during the day and night, when Singapore is lit up and comes alive.
 I recommend going before sunset.

 2. Gardens By The Bay

 Gardens By The Bay is like something out of this world.
 Think the movie, Avatar.
 A truly epic site you must experience in Singapore.
 The lush green gardens are famous for their gigantic, futuristic Supertree structures which rise up to 50 metres tall, with plants and lights decorating each tree, making then all vertical gardens.
 Furthermore, these Supertrees are very eco-friendly.

 You can easily spend a day here enjoying everything there is on offer.
 I didn’t want to leave this magical place.
 Some of the amazing things you can see and do here include:

 - 3 groves of Supertrees – free,